 Mateus, Suzanne (Curriculum & Instruction) - Sociolinguistics Issues in Romance

 Regan, Brendan (Spanish & Portuguese) - Sociolinguistics Issues in Romance

 Russo, Stephanie (French & Italian) - Comparative Romance Linguistics

 Students, including students from departments with no faculty representatives in the program, can enter the Portfolio Program in Romance Linguistics at any point in their graduate career.
-However, they are required to take two prerequisite courses: Introduction to Latin Linguistics and Introduction to Romance Linguistics.
+However, they are required to take a prerequisite course: Introduction to Romance Linguistics.
 A waiver may be granted by the program executive committee to students who have taken comparable courses in other institutions or demonstrate adequate proficiency in these subjects.

 Students interested in participating into the program must complete an application form and submit a statement of purpose, which will include:

 2. A rationale for pursuing a specialization in Romance Linguistics;